open-craft/cert-manager/README.md

 Running the unit tests
 ----------------------

+There are two options to run the unit tests:

+### Devstack way:

+To run the unit tests in a devstack (docker), you need to start the devstack:

+    make start

+and run the tests:

+    make test

+### Locally way:

 To run the unit tests locally, first make sure you have pipenv installed.
 One way to install it is

     pip install --user pipenv